mrschick/ChessGame-2023/README.md

 #### Challanges
 * __Sharjeel Zahid Mahmood:__ I found it difficult to come up with the logic for the implementation of chess rules.
 But, <br>
-  overtime it became easier to come up with these solutions.
+  overtime it became easier to come up with these solutions. <br>
-* __Ridvan Plluzhina:__ The project had its tough moments, especially when dealing with the complex rules of chess.
+* __Ridvan Plluzhina:__ The project had its tough moments, especially when dealing with the complex rules of chess. <br>
   Each piece moves differently, and I had to ensure the game followed these rules correctly.
-Another challenge was designing the game so that it looked good and was easy for players to use.
-Despite these challenges, overcoming them was incredibly satisfying.
-Through this project, I learned not just about programming, but also about problem-solving and persistence.
+Another challenge was <br>
+  designing the game so that it looked good and was easy for players to use.
+Despite these challenges, overcoming <br>
+  them was incredibly satisfying.
+Through this project, I learned not just about programming, but also about <br>
+  problem-solving and persistence.<br>
 * __Fabio Schick:__